Equality, diversity and inclusion (EDI) project fund

 -

 Successful applicants may be asked to contribute to information or marketing materials to highlight activities funded by the EDI Project Fund.
-This may include, for example, writing a short blog on your activity, publishing the outputs of research on our web pages, taking part in Instagram takeovers or campaigns, taking part in EDI exhibitions highlighting the outputs of funded activities.
+This may include, for example, writing a short blog post on your activity, publishing the outputs of research on our web pages, taking part in Instagram takeovers or campaigns, taking part in EDI exhibitions highlighting the outputs of funded activities and contributing to EDI implementation reports and conferences.